Types of Car Accident Injuries

 - Check first before you move anyone.

-If a person is unconscious, cannot feel or move any part of their body, or is complaining of head, neck, or back pain, do not move them after the accident.
+If a person is unconscious, cannot feel or move any part of their body, or is complaining of head, neck, or back pain, do not move them or perform first aid after the accident.
 Instead, use vehicle warning lights, flashlights, flares, or brightly-colored objects to help warn oncoming traffic about the accident.

 - Call 911 immediately.